nicholaswmin/automap/README.md

 Additionally, there's a simple Lua script which allows something akin to a [`mget`][mget], but for hashes.

-These methods are considered enough in ensuring updates are both performant and [atomic][atomic][^1].
+These methods ensure updates are both performant and [atomic][atomic][^1].

 #### Fetch

-In contrast, fetching an object graph is not entirely atomic.
+In contrast, fetching an object graph is not atomic.
-The part that breaks this guarantee is only when fetching the final root object.
-This is fixable but currently it is not.

 ### Nested Lists

 This module allows for an arbitrary amount of nesting of lists, so you can have a list, inside another list, inside another list and so on...

-It does so by doing a [BFS traversal][bfs] of the passed object-graph then marking the lists which need to be mapped as it exits the currently traversed branch.

-This allows a decomposition of the innermost lists *first* so a list with 3 levels of nesting will save 4 list hashes intead of 1 big parent hash with no decomposed children.

-So nested lists are supported and correctly decomposed.

-But you should note the following...
+But you should note the following ...

 ### Time-complexity